Battle of Kyongju

 The Battle of Kyongju was an engagement between United Nations Command (UN) and North Korean forces early in the Korean War from August 31 to September 15, 1950, in the vicinity of Kyongju in South Korea.
 It was a part of the Battle of Pusan Perimeter, and was one of several large engagements fought simultaneously.
-The battle ended in a victory for the UN after large numbers of United States Army (US) and Republic of Korea Army (ROK) troops repelled a strong North Korean Korean People's Army (KPA) attack.
+The battle ended in a victory for the UN after large numbers of United States Army (US) and Republic of Korea Army (ROKA) troops repelled a strong North Korean Korean People's Army (KPA) attack.

-Holding a line north of P'ohang-dong, An'gang-ni, and Kyongju, the so-called "Kyongju corridor," the ROK I Corps was unexpectedly hit with an attack by the KPA's II Corps, part of the wider Great Naktong Offensive.
-The ROK troops, already demoralized and struggling to maintain a strong defensive line, were easily pushed back from their positions.
-US units were called in to assist the ROK to repel the attack.
+Holding a line north of P'ohang-dong, An'gang-ni, and Kyongju, the so-called "Kyongju corridor," the ROKA I Corps was unexpectedly hit with an attack by the KPA's II Corps, part of the wider Great Naktong Offensive.
+The ROKA troops, already demoralized and struggling to maintain a strong defensive line, were easily pushed back from their positions.
+US units were called in to assist the ROKA to repel the attack.

 Fighting was heavy and the two sides fought to capture and recapture P'ohang-dong and An'gang-ni, with the KPA seeking to break through the Kyongju corridor as a way to attack the UN base at Pusan.
 However, with large amounts of UN air and naval support, the US and ROK forces were able to rout and force back the KPA troops after two weeks of fighting.